Uniform 4-polytope: Summary of constructions by extended symmetry

 The 46 uniform polychora constructed from the A4, B4, F4, H4 symmetry are given in this table by their full extended symmetry and Coxeter diagrams.
 The D4 symmetry is also included, though it only creates duplicates.
 Alternations are grouped by their chiral symmetry.
 All alternations are given, although the snub 24-cell, with its 3 constructions from different families is the only one that is uniform.
-Counts in parenthesis are either repeats or nonuniform.
+Counts in parentheses are either repeats or nonuniform.
 The Coxeter diagrams are given with subscript indices 1 through 46.
 The 3-3 and 4-4 duoprismatic family is included, the second for its relation to the B4 family.

 Uniform star polychora

 Other than the aforementioned infinite duoprism and antiprism prism families, which have infinitely many nonconvex members, many uniform star polychora have been discovered.
 In 1852, Ludwig Schläfli discovered four regular star polychora: {5,3,5/2}, {5/2,3,5}, {3,3,5/2}, and {5/2,3,3}.
 In 1883, Edmund Hess found the other six: {3,5,5/2}, {5/2,5,3}, {5,5/2,5}, {5/2,5,5/2}, {5,5/2,3}, and {3,5/2,5}.
 Norman Johnson described three uniform antiprism-like star polychora in his doctoral dissertation of 1966: they are based on the three ditrigonal polyhedra sharing the edges and vertices of the regular dodecahedron.
-Many more have been found since then by other researchers, including Jonathan Bowers and George Olshevsky, creating a total count of 2125 known uniform star polychora at present (not counting the infinite set of duoprisms based on star polygons).
+Many more have been found since then by other researchers, including Jonathan Bowers and George Olshevsky, creating a total count of 2127 known uniform star polychora at present (not counting the infinite set of duoprisms based on star polygons).
 There is currently no proof of the set's completeness.